If school is not following an EHCP

 Be clear about what you think is not working.
 If you can, work with the school to understand:

-If there’s a bigger problem, like something the SENCO cannot deal with or a problem with the school, you might want to involve your SEN officer or case worker from the local authority.
+If there is a bigger problem, like something the SENCO cannot deal with or a problem with the school, you might want to involve your SEN officer or caseworker from the local authority.
 Their contact details should be on your child’s EHCP paperwork.

 If you are concerned the school is not using the money in the right way, contact your local authority SEN officer or your point of contact on the EHC plan.